• Skip to primary navigation

 Instructions

-• Stir in the tomato sauce, onion, garlic, chili powder, cider vinegar, Worchestershire sauce, cocoa powder, salt, cayenne pepper, cumin, cinnamon, cloves, and bay leaf.
-Decrease heat to medium-low and simmer for 3 hours, stirring occasionally.
-If the chili becomes too thick during cooking, stir in a little water to thin.
+• Stir in the tomato sauce, onion, garlic, chili powder, apple cider vinegar, Worcestershire sauce, cocoa powder, brown sugar, salt, oregano, cumin, cinnamon, cayenne, cloves, and bay leaf.

 • Facebook